-While Italy is full of cities that I loved: Verona, Venice, Cinque Terre, Taormina to name but a few, Milan, like Palermo, had failed to entice me on the same level.
-There are some wow moments when I walk around the city, however, it somewhat lacks the charm I experience in places like Padua and Rome.
+While Italy is full of cities that I loved: Verona, Venice, Cinque Terre, Taormina to name but a few, Milan, though beautiful in its own right, doesn’t give me the sense of wonder as the other cities.
+There are some wow moments when I walk around the city, however, it somewhat lacks the charm I experience in places like Padua and Rome the eternal city.

 Out of all the cities I have visited in Italy, Milan would probably be near the bottom of the list in terms of favourite, but there are still some stunning places to see!

 An itinerary is always subject to change due to weather and tiredness, so instead of telling you exactly where I spend how much time, I will list all the attractions I visited and what I thought of them in my 48 hours there as well as mark their location on the map above.

 Why did I say that?
 Well – I visited most of these places on Day 1 because it was forecast to be pouring the next day!
 So for the sake of better photos, I crammed my itinerary and hopped from one place to another.

 Navigli Grande is the hip neighbourhood of Milan, kind of like the central Saint Martin district in Paris with a canal and all – and on a Saturday it is lined with stalls for a good old-fashioned flea market.
 In truth, the things that are sold there are no different than what you would find in any other European City, although the vibe there was nice and it made for a good photo spot.

 What caught my attention, however, was the food market – Naviglia Grande nearby.
 With a quirky modern design, it sells food and various edible goodies as well as street food trucks both in and outdoors.
 It is also a no WiFi zone, and the food looks quite tasty.

 How to get there: Porta Genoa metro station, head south to the canal